 - Difficulty breathing

-If an allergic reaction occurs, immediately contact emergency personnel.
+If an allergic reaction occurs, or if you are concerned about your body's response to a sting, immediately contact emergency personnel.
 Use an emergency sting kit if one is available.

 Don't Worry, 'Bee' Happy

-In South America, where AHB populations have taken over, pollination and honey production experienced a slight dip during the transition period between EHB/AHB hybridization.
+In South America, where AHB populations are prevalent, pollination and honey production experienced a slight dip during the transition period between EHB/AHB hybridization.
 However, countries in South and Central America are now exporting honey again, and AHBs are being selectively bred to produce more docile bees.

-Visit UF/IFAS African Honey Bee Extension and Education to find more information about AHBs, their removal, news and updates, as well as a list of resources.
+Find more information about AHBs, their removal, news and updates, as well as a list of resources

 Adapted and excerpted from: